 “Should be mandatory for all law school entrants, and is still a huge boon to lawyers.” -John G.

 By: Spencer Johnson

-If you’re looking at a big change like switching practice areas or starting your own law firm, this book could help prepare you.
+If you’re looking at a big change like switching practice areas or starting your own law firm, this book can help prepare you.

 “A very simple, but wise, little book literally changed the way I looked at my career and life … I know, eyes are probably rolling, but when I left my large law firm after 16 years, and in my 40s, to start a new firm with a group of lawyers and co-workers, this book confirmed I was making the right decision.
 Two items in particular—‘What would you do if you weren’t afraid?’ and ‘If you do not change, you may become extinct.’” -Rhonda O.

 Are you starting your own practice but need guidance on where to start?
 Check out our dedicated resource section on Clio’s website for how to start your own law firm.

 By: Daniel Drubin

 In the legal profession, you often risk taking on too much.
 This book will remind you that sometimes, less is more.